 112.02 MATERIALS AND EQUIPMENT.
-Provide certification that all Work Zone Category I, II, and III Devices are compliant with current MASH standards.
+Provide certification that all Work Zone Category I, II, and III Devices are compliant with NCHRP 350 or MASH 08.

 112.02.01 Channelization Devices.

 - A) Traffic Cones, Drums, Barricades, Tubular Markers, Vertical Panels, and Object Markers.
 Conform to the Standard Drawings and the MUTCD.
 Regardless of the roadway type and time of day, use only 28 inch or larger cones and tubular markers. - B) Temporary Concrete Barrier.
 Conform to Subsection 509.02.